zsxsoft/php-w3c-validator/readme.md

      $this|string Zsxsoft\W3CValidator\W3CValidator::errors_only()

-Gets or specifies that only error-level messages and non-document-error messages are reported (so that warnings and info messages are not reported).
+Specifies that only error-level messages and non-document-error messages are reported (so that warnings and info messages are not reported).